 Isaiah 7:14 “Virgin” or “Young Maiden”?

-See also the chapter on the original gospel of Matthew.
+See also the original gospel of Matthew

 On the site Biblical Hermeneutics, under the topic, “Does Isaiah 7:14 refer to a virgin?”, it does well in showing the original Hebrew rendering: